MasterDimmy/go-cls/README.md

-# go-cls
+# github.com/MasterDimmy/go-cls

-clears terminal screen in Windows and Linux
+Clears terminal screen in Windows and Linux for golang apps.